PappasBrent/pappasbrent.github.io/typ/diversity-statement.typ

 9% are African American, 8% are Asian, and the remaining 13% identify as multi-racial, or simply as U.S. non-residents @ucf-enrollment @nces-ucf.
 //
-One way that I connect with this diverse group of students, is by supplementing my instruction with articles, software, research papers, and other computing resources from an equally diverse set of authors.
+One way that I connect with this diverse group of students is by supplementing my instruction with articles, software, research papers, and other computing resources from an equally diverse set of authors.
 //